UFO-Studios/AlienBot-Discord/README.md

 Create a new Firebase Project:

-    1. Go to Firebase Developer Console(https://console.firebase.google.com/) and login if you need to
+1. Go to [Firebase Developer Console](https://console.firebase.google.com/) and login if you need to

 2. Click on "Add Project"

 3. Enter a name for the project

 4. Click on continue until you reach "Configure Google Analytics"

 5. Choose "default account for firebase" then click on create project

 6. Click on project settings (the gear icon on the top-left corner)

 7. Click on "Service Accounts"

 8. Click on "generate key pair" and download your whole keypair from the downloaded .json file and save it for a later step

-    9. go to the home page of your project

-    10. then to to firestore section

-    11. click on "Create Database"

-    12. Start is test mode and click "Next" (you can update security rules later)

-    13. select location and click on "Enable"

-    14. click on "start collection" and name it `db`

-    15. click on "add document" and name it `BANNED_WORDS`

-    16. click on "add field" and name it `WORDS`, note: the type should be `array`

-    17. add all the words that you want to ban people from saying in there

 ## Download and run AlienBot

-After you've setup everything, its time to install and run AlienBot

-for that, you need to clone this repo:
+First of all you need to clone this repo:

 ```bash
 git clone https://github.com/UFO-Studios/AlienBot-2.0
 ```
 Now cd into the bot's directory:

 ```bash

 cd alienbot-2.0
 ```